Herb Geraghty, Executive Director

 Maria Oswalt, Creative Director

 Maria is a dedicated activist and artist from north Alabama.
 She's an alumna of The University of Alabama, where she oversaw the creative direction of four student magazines while interning for Rehumanize International.
 In addition to this, she participated in the Students for Life Wilberforce fellowship and led her university's pro-life student group, Bama Students for Life, before graduating in 2017.
 She was hired on to the Rehumanize International team in September 2018.
 She runs Rehumanize's social media pages, designs most materials, edits the Rehumanize Podcast, and serves as editor-in-chief of the Rehumanize Blog.

 Aimee Murphy, Founder and Director of Special Projects

 Aimee founded Rehumanize International (then known as Life Matters Journal) in 2011.
 After a personal conversion to the cause against abortion as a teen, she embraced the Consistent Life Ethic.
 Through her work with Rehumanize International, Aimee is reaching people all over the globe with the consistent message of human rights and is creating and engaging in effective dialogue to change hearts and minds.
 Aimee Murphy was the recipient of the Susan B. Anthony List Young Leader Award in 2014 for her trailblazing pro-life leadership.
 Her work with Rehumanize has been featured in such media outlets as The Atlantic, The New York Times, VICE News, Cosmopolitan, Marie Claire, Slate, MSNBC, and many more.
-After 10 years of leading the organization through many changes and expansions, Aimee stepped down from her role as Executive Director in 2020 and now serves as the Director of Publications.
+After 10 years of leading the organization through many changes and expansions, Aimee stepped down from her role as Executive Director in 2020 and now serves as the Director of Special Projects.
+Aimee published her first solo book, Rehumanize: A Vision to Secure Human Rights for All through New City Press in 2022.
 She lives in Pittsburgh with her profoundly supportive husband, their dog, and (in the spirit of radical hospitality) whichever friends wander into the Murphy household.

 Sarah Slater, Manager of Compliance and Development